mmarcosilva/ga4/README.md

 - Geo Data - Nested Element with Geo columns from output of “DeviceGeo”.
 - Event Data - Array of all event components that make up this session.

-## Incremental Derived Table
+## Incremental Derived Tables
-The output of this SQL query is stored as an incremental persistent derived table.
+The output of most SQL queries are stored as an incremental persistent derived table.
 This allows appending of new rows to an existing table, instead of a complete drop/create with every scheduled run.
 The key upon which the incremental updates happen is “Session Date”.
-To accommodate potential delays in full data delivery, the increment_offset is set to 3.
-This means for each run, up to 3 days of data may be inserted.
+To accommodate potential delays in full data delivery, the increment_offset is set to 0.
+However, the BQ schema normally takes 3 days to fully backfill a sharded table, if you want to change the increment_offset to 3 you can do it on the refinements document.

 The initial build of this table will generate a SQL query inserting “1=1”, running across all event tables present in the target dataset.
 Subsequent runs will insert appropriate “WHERE” syntax to limit the results to the date range specified by the “increment_offset” value.